 Electric generators are a device that converts mechanical energy received from an external source into electrical energy as output.
-It is important to understand generators do not actually ‘create’ electricals energy.
-Instead, it uses mechanical energy supplied to it to forces the movement of electric charges in the coil of its winding through an external electrical circuit.
+It is important to understand generators do not actually ‘create’ electrical energy.
+Instead, it uses mechanical energy supplied to it to force the movement of electric charges in the coil of its winding through an external electrical circuit.

 These flows of electric charges constitute the output electric currents supplied by the generator.
 These mechanisms can be understood by considering a generator similar to a water pump, which causes the flows of waters but does not actually ‘create’ the waters flowing through it.

-This movement creates voltages differences between the two ends of a wire or electrical conductor, which in turn causes electrical charges to flow, producing an electric current.
+This movement creates voltage differences between the two ends of a wire or electrical conductor, which in turn causes electrical charges to flow, producing an electric current.